jundalisay/spblist/content/en/research/sarkar/yogic-treatments/leprosy.md

 ## Remedies:

-1. The disease can be cured by licking a little myrobalan powder with raw sugar every day.
+1. The disease can be cured by licking a little myrobalan powder with raw sugar every day

 2. Leprosy can be conquered by taking gulaiṋca extract daily after eating three to five myrobalan seeds; or

-3. Drinking extracts of neem (Azadirachta indica A. Juss.) bark mixed with paltá extracts.
+3. Drinking extracts of neem (Azadirachta indica A. Juss.) bark mixed with paltá extracts

-4. Good results can also be obtained by covering the diseased area with a poultice of neem leaves.
+4. Good results can also be obtained by covering the diseased area with a poultice of neem leaves

-5. Also by drinking and digesting gulaiṋca extracts, then eating rice with ghee.
+5. Also by drinking and digesting gulaiṋca extracts, then eating rice with ghee

 6. One can get rid of the disease by drinking some cow’s urine with turmeric every day at dawn for one month.